 Therapy in English, Wherever You Are

 I work online with English speakers in more than forty countries.
 These pages cover what finding therapy actually looks like where you live.
+For the system-by-system view, there is a 24-country guide to expat mental healthcare.

 Each country page below is written for the place, not copied across it.
-It covers how the local system treats mental health care, why English speakers so often end up looking outside that system, what the private route involves, and the patterns I see most in people living there.
+It covers how the local system treats mental health care.
+Why English speakers so often end up looking outside that system.
+What the private route involves.
+And the patterns I see most in people living there.
 The city pages go one level closer.
 If your country has both, start with the country page and work in.

 The practice itself is the same everywhere: individual and couples sessions online, in English, on a schedule that works across European, Middle Eastern, and Asian time zones.
 If you move countries mid-therapy, the work moves with you.
 That continuity is a large part of why expats choose to work this way, and you can read more about it on the therapy for expats page.